Consent process

 A minor variation is a minor modification, addition, or variation to a building consent that does not deviate significantly from the approved plans and specifications.
 To find out more on the definition, assessment and granting of minor variations to building consents, see Minor Variation Guidance(external link).

-If the consent has been issued and no inspections have yet taken place, an application for minor variation with supporting documents can be submitted to bcaconsentprocessing@consentium.co.nz.
-A processing officer will contact the applicant when the minor variation is approved or if further clarification is needed.
+If the consent has been issued and no inspections have taken place, a processing officer will review the submission and notify the applicant when a minor variation is approved or if further clarification is needed.

-Apply for a minor variation [PDF, 1.8 MB]
+Apply for a minor variation [PDF, 477 KB]

 A CCC is a formal statement issued under section 95 of the Building Act 2004, if the Building Consent Authority is satisfied on reasonable grounds that the completed building work complies with the building consent.
 It provides assurance that the building work was completed to the appropriate standards, making it safe, healthy and durable.